justi-lai/HackRice2025/PRD.md

 * **Expanded Host Support:** Add support for GitLab (using `glab` CLI) and Bitbucket.
 * **Deeper Issue Integration:** Use Jira/Asana APIs to pull full ticket details, not just titles.
-* **Inline Annotations:** Display a subtle CodeLens annotation above functions/classes indicating "Codex has history for this block."
+* **Inline Annotations:** Display a subtle CodeLens annotation above functions/classes indicating "CodeScribe has history for this block."
 * **Contribution Analysis:** Provide insights on the key authors and reviewers of a piece of code.